eplatero97/mtcnn-pytorch-crop/README.md

 * Pillow, numpy

 ## Credit
-This implementation and algorithm is completely taken by:
+This implementation and algorithm is completely taken from:
 * [TropComplique/mtcnn-pytorch](https://github.com/TropComplique/mtcnn-pytorch)